 Decision Fatigue: The longer a meeting drags on, the less effective participants become.
 People tire, focus drifts, and decision-making quality drops.
 Critical issues may get rushed in the last moments, or attendees may become more prone to just agree to “wrap it up.”

 Opportunity Cost: For everyone involved, a 3-hour meeting has a major cost.
-In IT, our time is precious for working on actual deliverables, which long meetings often take away from.
+In IT (or any department or group for that matter), our time is precious for working on actual deliverables, which long meetings often take away from.

 Symptom of Bigger Issues: When meetings routinely run long, it’s often a sign of inefficiencies in the decision-making process, unclear agendas, or a lack of prep.
 These might be resolved with better documentation, a focused pre-meeting agenda, or even asynchronous communication (like a shared document or quick message exchanges).